securefederatedai/openfl/docs/running_the_federation.rst

 Each YAML top-level section contains the following subsections:

 - ``template``: The name of the class including top-level packages names.
-An instance of this class is created when plan gets initialized.
+An instance of this class is created when the plan gets initialized.
 - ``settings``: The arguments that are passed to the class constructor.
 - ``defaults``: The file that contains default settings for this subsection.
-  Any setting from defaults file can be overriden in the **plan.yaml** file.
+  Any setting from defaults file can be overridden in the **plan.yaml** file.

 The following is an example of a **plan.yaml**: